SEASALT Summer 2018 updates

 The week before Freshers was one of the most eventful.
 Our official certificate and Co-op registration with the Financial Conduct Authority came through & we received loads of co-op stickers from Co-ops UK.

-We finally managed to open a bank account with Metro bank.
-This was chosen by the members for its high ethical score (ethical consumer) and its community links locally.
+We finally managed to open a bank account with a bank which has a high ethical rating.
 The same week three members went to the BHCLT AGM & Celebration and saw the SEASALT premier on the big screen, part of a short documentary film to showcase the journey of some of the community led housing projects in Brighton.
 You can watch it on youtube we are 0.17 seconds in!
 We were so happy to be given the opportunity to be in this.
 I definitely made an exception as I’m not usually a fan of being filmed but this is something I am so passionate about it was worth it.
 The same week we worked on all the final designs and edits with the designer and now we’ve sent the banners, Freshers flyers and leaflet all off to print. wow!
 And our Instagram is up and running now thanks to Mary!

-One of our members has been in Colombia so we’re welcoming Ruthie back on Monday and we’ve got a meeting with Kelly Coate, Pro Vice Chancellor for Students & Education at University of Sussex.
+One of our members has been away but we will be welcoming her back on Monday and we’ve got a meeting with Kelly Coate, Pro Vice Chancellor for Students & Education at University of Sussex.

 Even though some members have been away or have left for now on a year abroad we’ve been able to make final group decisions by sharing everything online and everyone has helped whenever they can.
 Proof that people do get involved when it’s something they’re passionate about.
 Props to an awesome team!